MaciejPDev/MiniProjectForFun/README.md

   **Please make sure you have maven installed.**

-  To launch the console version of Connect 4 :
+  To launch the Connect 4's console version :

   1. Place yourself in the Connect 4 directory.